 |Partner Website:||Click to visit|

 |Program Sponsor:||Knowledge Exchange Institute|

-|Experience Type:||Intern Abroad, Study Abroad||Area of Study:||Business, Communication, Computer Science, English, Environmental Studies, International Business, International Relations, International Studies, Internships, Literature, Management, Marketing, Political Science, Psychology, Sociology|
+|Experience Type:||Study Abroad||Area of Study:||Business, Civil Engineering, Communication, Computer Engineering, Computer Science, Electrical Engineering, Engineering, English, Environmental Studies, Family Science, Hospitality Management and Tourism, International Business, International Relations, International Studies, Internships, Literature, Management, Marketing, Mechanical Engineering, Political Science, Psychology, Social Work, Sociology|

 |Course Language:||English||Minimum Language Requirement:||None|

 |Housing Options:||Residence Hall||Eligibility:||1-Freshman, 2-Sophomore, 3-Junior, 4-Senior|

 |Advisor:||http://www.uky.edu/international/the_team||UK Travel Medical Insurance:||Purchase required (via EA at UK)|

 KEI in London, England - Semester/Academic YearLondon is the epitome of a global city with diverse communities, historic landmarks, amazing nightlife, world-class museums and outdoor markets.
 With a history that spans over 2,000 years, it is no wonder most agree with the Samuel Johnson quote, "When a man is tired of London, he is tired of life."